Dandenong North suburb profile

 Dandenong North rental market trends

-The rental market in Dandenong North is experiencing robust growth, with house rents increasing 12% over the past year to $535 per week, while unit rents have risen 11.6% to $480 per week.
-This suburb continues to attract interest from both renters and investors, driven by its affordability and proximity to key amenities and transport links.
+The rental market in Dandenong North is experiencing robust growth, with house rents increasing 12.5% over the past year to $540 per week, while unit rents have risen 11.6% to $480 per week.
+This suburb continues to attract interest due to its affordability and proximity to key amenities, making it an appealing choice for both renters and investors.

 Suburbs near Dandenong North